-As a conservation organisation committed to continually improving our sustainability practices, we are excited to share that Single Use Cups (SUCs) will be going for good from all our Auckland Zoo café outlets by the end of this year.
+As a conservation organisation committed to continually improving our sustainability practices, we are excited to share that as of December 2025, Single Use Cups (SUCs) have gone for good from all our Auckland Zoo cafés.

 “Making long-life reusable cups our ‘go-to’ saves on the use of precious natural resources and reduces waste going to landfill - reducing harmful greenhouse gas emissions that contribute to climate change,” says Auckland Zoo’s Environmental Initiatives Advisor, Claudine Gibson.

-“Depending on the material it’s made from, a reusable cup can last up to 10 years and save on using an estimated 1,000 – 2,500 SUCs, or even more if we’re drinking multiple takeaway coffees a day!
-Here at the Zoo (where we welcome over 850,000 visitors each year) their total removal will prevent more than 170,300 SUCs from going to landfill each year.
-That’s equal to filling more than 1,000 of the 120L Auckland Council general waste wheelie bins you have at home!”
+“Depending on the material it’s made from, a reusable cup can last up to 15 years and save on using an estimated 2,500 – 3,000 SUCs, or even more if you drink multiple takeaway coffees a day!
+Here at the Zoo (where we welcome over 850,000 visitors annually) the total removal of SUCs will prevent more than 170,300 SUCs from going to landfill each year.
+That’s equivalent to SUCs filling more than 1,000 of the 120L Auckland Council general waste wheelie bins you have at home!”

 Our journey to reduce waste is ongoing

-As a Toitū net carbonzero certified organisation, Auckland Zoo already diverts 85% of its total waste away from landfill each year, has multiple recycling and green waste streams, and hand-sorts waste on site to ensure correct processing but is always working to do better.
+As a Toitū net carbon zero certified organisation, Auckland Zoo already diverts 84% of its total waste away from landfill each year, has multiple recycling and green waste streams, and hand-sorts waste on site to ensure correct processing but is always working to do better.

 We recognise that the vitality of wildlife, wild places, natural resources, and people are all intrinsically connected, and are dedicated to achieving best environmental management practices across our Zoo operations and putting our best (and lowest carbon) foot forward.